ucsb-eri/webHookListener/README.md

 As a regular user (possibly the account that will run the above?)
 + gem install sinatra

-Once the above is done, you should be able to read the README-FC+RHEL+CENTOS.md file and then install the components on the server using the Install script.
+Once the above is done:
++ read the README-FC+RHEL+CENTOS.md file.
++ edit Install script and customize paths, Secret tokens etc... to match your install.
++ run the script.

 ## Server Side Downstream Installation - Fedora-25
 The motivation for this webhookListener project is to allow automated building of jekyll sites following a github webhook push event.